BartvanRossum/rcsp-benchmark/instances/README.md

 index  name
 ```

 All large stations in the infrastructure network, which are the candidate start and end points for tasks.
+The number of large stations equals `S` in the instance name.

 ---

 ## crewBases.txt

 Same format as `stations.txt`.
 Lists the subset of stations that serve as crew bases (depots).
-The number of crew bases equals `S` in the instance name.

 ---